 You start to deduct the decline in value of grapevines from the time you first use the grapevines in a primary production business to produce assessable income.

-If ownership of the grapevines changes, the remaining deduction is available to the new owner while the grapevines are used in a primary production business.
+If ownership of the grapevines changes, the remaining deduction is available to the new owner while they use the grapevines in a primary production business.

-If a grapevine is destroyed before the end of the write-off period, you are allowed a deduction in that year for the remaining unclaimed establishment expenditure less any proceeds - for example, insurance.
+If a grapevine is destroyed before the end of the writeoff period, you are allowed a deduction in the year of destruction for the remaining unclaimed establishment expenditure less any proceeds - for example, insurance.

 If you are a primary producer and an STS taxpayer, you must use the UCA rules to work out your deductions for grapevines.
-For more information about STS taxpayers, see STS taxpayers on page 27.
+For more information about STS taxpavers. see STS taxpayers on page 31.